 Crash Test Performance

-BabyGearLab contracts with the same crash test facility that the National Highway Transportation Safety Administration (NHTSA) uses to perform our convertible seat crash tests.
-The seats are all tested using the same protocol NHTSA uses based on the guidelines outlined in the FMVSS 213 standard.
+BabyGearLab contracts with the same crash test facility that the NHTSA uses to perform our convertible seat crash tests.
+We purchase two of each seat and send one to MGA, where we pay for them to complete crash tests.
+MGA test the seats using the same protocol that NHTSA uses based on the FMVSS 213 safety standard.

-All of the convertible car seats we test have passed the Federal minimum safety standards.
-Therefore, every seat we test has at least the basic level of crash safety protection required by US Federal law.
-Our primary focus for crash test scores is to identify those seats whose crash test performance exceed the Federal requirements by a wide margin.
+All of the convertible car seats we test passed the federal minimum safety standards.
+Therefore, every seat has at least the basic level of crash safety protection required by US Federal law.
+Our primary focus for crash test scores is identifying seats whose crash test performance exceeds the Federal requirements by a wide margin.
 These car seats can be considered as providing an additional level of protection based on the data from their crash test sensors.

 Additional Safety Features

 Some seats have additional features that manufacturers claim will improve the seat's safety; we did not consider these features or claims in our crash test score analysis.
 Because manufacturers do not publish comparison test data to analyze, it is impossible to determine their efficacy.
 We understand parents are curious about side impact protection (SIP) or an anti-rebound bar (ARB).
 Still, we encourage you to proceed with caution when deciding basedsolely on these features.
 There is no way to tell what each manufacturer means when they use terminology that lacks an agreed-upon meaning (like SIP).
 This lack of information makes it impossible to compare seats with similar-sounding claims, especially without a universally agreed-upon language to describe what the claims genuinely mean.

 We can confirm that our crash test results indicate that anti-rebound bars often, but not always, improve the crash test dummy sensors results compared to not using the anti-rebound bar.
 We like them as a safety feature, but we feel actual crash testing data is more critical than stated features or claims.